 Jewelry has been used for adornment since the beginning of human civilisation.
 It is preferred for ornamental value by both genders in various materials including metal, wood, crystal, stone, plastic, leaves, etc. As per individual preference, it is made in different designs and patterns.
-Every day, millions wear jewelry for casual or formal engagements, but seldom do people consider measures that could be taken to care for their jewelry – Especially if you have a lot of them!
+Every day, millions wear jewelry for casual or formal engagements, but seldom would you consider measures that could be taken to care for your jewelry – Especially if you have a lot of them!

 We understand that jewelry is not meant to be preserved in metal vaults, but to be worn intermittently, based on the occasion or your preference.
-Some wear and tear will be obvious; perhaps some tarnishing is natural, but knowing how to care and protect your jewelry can make a remarkable difference in maintaining its “lifespan” for a long while to come.
+Some wear and tear will be obvious; perhaps some tarnishing is natural, but knowing how to protect and care for your jewelry can make a remarkable difference in maintaining its “lifespan” for a long while to come.

 - Consider removing jewelry during chores – during regular activities like household cleaning, gardening, or any day-to-day tasks; consider removing the jewelry as you might just end up damaging them.